dotnet/arcade/Documentation/JenkinsShutdownStatus.md

 ## Overview

-Jenkins for CI has been replaced by Azure DevOps.  **The last day for Jenkins support of .NET Core 3.0 branches is May 3rd, 2019.**  It is expected that all .NET Core 3.0 repos / branches will be using Azure DevOps for CI by May 3rd and that Jenkins is no longer used for CI.

-This document is tracking the status of .NET Core 3.0 repos using Jenkins for CI and provides guidance for how to disable Jenkins for a repo / branch.
+This document is tracking the status of repos using Jenkins for CI and provides guidance for how to disable Jenkins for a repo / branch.

 ## Steps for disabling Jenkins